Best tech deals for Black Friday 2024, according to an expert

 Released in September, GoPro’s all-new flagship Hero 13 Black action camera has just received a £70 price cut at Amazon.
 The latest camera is compatible with three new HB-Series lenses with auto-detect, adds compatibility for magnetic latch mounting and charging.
 Plus, it boasts a redesigned battery that the company says has a 10 per cent higher capacity than its predecessor.

-For the latest offers on tech and more, try the links below:

-Prepare to save, with our cheat sheet to the Black Friday 2024 sale
+Save big tanks to our cheat sheet to the Black Friday 2024 sale